broadinstitute/sam/lat.md/groups-and-policies.md

 ### Step 3: Check/Fix Permissions on resource_type_admin

-The 404 "Resource resource_type_admin/X not found" error does **not** mean the resource doesn't exist — it means you have zero permissions on it.
+The 404 "Resource resource_type_admin/X not found" error does **not** necessarily mean the resource doesn't exist — it may also mean you have zero permissions on it.
 SAM returns 404 instead of 403 as a security measure (`SecurityDirectives.scala`).

 **Check who has access:**
 ```